The new year is the perfect time for a fresh new start. In this guide, you’ll discover tips for getting organized in the new year.

 Try to think of as many of them as you can.
-You have all year to work on them, so make this list specific.
+You have to work on them all year, so make this list specific.

 Before you can organize your home, you need to prevent the same mistakes from happening again.
 Address the areas that need the most attention, solve them, and then it will be even easier to create more systems.

 Getting Organized: Tips That will make you successful